LunaMora425/MainProfileTracker/README.md

 The raw code is available in this github repository for example and learning purposes.
 For installation directly onto a jcink site, please see
 [free codes link here]

+## What This Can't Do

+Due to the search link used ('get all posts by this user' versus the traditional search link), you can't limit the code to only include certain forums.
+It will always search for the first 5 pages (or roughly 125 threads) of the user's posts.

+This code ONLY takes forum IDs.
+It does not take category IDs or forum names of any kind.

+## Known Bugs

+Right now the code considers _all_ locked threads as 'archived' by default.
+A workaround for this is to provide a different class to the lockedClass param so it assumes the locked thread isn't locked.
+(Note that if you do this then all locked threads will be considered 'active' unless they are in one of the archived forums.)

+## Future Enhancements

+- A 'loading' spinner to your active and archived thread containers while the code is searching for threads.
+- the ability to set specific icons for specific containers (ex: using a different icon for 'comms' and 'archived comms' threads)

 ## How to Use

 Insert the following HTML code into your main profile template where you want the tracker to appear.